<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://blog.red7.com/tag/metalearning/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://blog.red7.com/tag/metalearning/feed/" rel="self" type="application/rss+xml" />

-<description>Spreading the word in a networked world</description>
+<description>Communicating in a networked world</description>

 <item>